-In 2013, the SAFE/ICAC Task Force pivoted their primary focus from enforcing sex offender registration laws to investigating technology-facilitated child sexual exploitation and internet crimes against children within Riverside County.
+In 2013, the Riverside County Child Exploitation Team pivoted their primary focus from enforcing sex offender registration laws to investigating technology-facilitated child sexual exploitation and internet crimes against children within Riverside County.

 The task force became an affiliate member of the San Diego Internet Crimes Against Children Task Force (ICAC).
 The National Internet Crimes Against Children Task Force Program (ICAC) was created to help state and local enforcement agencies enhance their investigative response to offenders who use the internet, other online communication systems, or other computer technology to sexually exploit children.

 The program is currently composed of 61 regional task force agencies and is funded by the United States Office of Juvenile Justice and Delinquency Prevention (OJJDP).

 Unwanted Sexual Solicitation

 Today, the Riverside County Child Exploitation Team continues to direct investigative resources to apprehend persons required to register under Penal Code §290 who violate the law or conditions of probation or parole, while also addressing the problem of online predators by using a two-pronged system.

 Identify, arrest and prosecute persons involved in child abuse and exploitation involving the Internet.